sm/sm-postgresql/postgresql/README.md

     sm postgresql extensions install hstore
     sm postgresql extensions install tsearch2

+Note that you should do this while the PostgreSQL cluter is running so that the CREATE EXTENSION statement is successful.

-In order to list the installed extensions:
+In order to list the all/available/installed extensions:

+    sm postgresql extensions list
+    sm postgresql extensions available
     sm postgresql extensions installed